-You’ve been doing Dry January and now instead of just taking a break from alcohol you’re considering staying alcohol-free.
+You’ve been dry for January and now instead of just taking a break from alcohol, you’re considering staying alcohol-free.
 You made it through 30 days.
 What is ahead?
 Does it get easier or harder the longer you go?
 And what are some tips for staying alcohol-free?

 What is Ahead?